beatngu13/visual-testing/README.md

 # visual-testing

-Evaluation for our AGS framework implementation [recheck](https://github.com/retest/recheck/) and [recheck-web](https://github.com/retest/recheck-web).
+Evaluation of our AGS framework implementation [recheck](https://github.com/retest/recheck/) and [recheck-web](https://github.com/retest/recheck-web).

 Resulting screenshots can be found in the `eval` directory.